diceflip/Save-Code-Browser-Extension-for-Programiz-JavaScript-Compiler/README.md

-# Save Code Button for Programiz JavaScript Compiler
+# Save Code Browser Extension for Programiz JavaScript Compiler

 ## Description
 This browser extension adds a "Save Code" button to the Programiz JavaScript compiler.
 With this extension, users can easily save their code to a `.js` file, enhancing their coding experience by providing a quick and convenient way to save their work.